MWatty/hike_ireland/README.md

 #### Navigation Bar

 * The navigation bar was amended from what was originally planned.
-* The style used is much more simplistic and there is no text and the search bat has been places underneath.
+* The style used is much more simplistic  and the search bar has been places underneath.
 * The reason for this is to keep the site clean and minimalist looking.
 * A home button was also added to the navigation to ensure that the user always has the option to return to the main landing page.

 #### Main Container Landing Page

-* There was a slight deviation on the landing page initially it was planned to have 3 cards per row, but 2 cards were deemed to be more aesthetically pleasing that 2 and it allowed more space for the imagery to take centre stage.
+* There was a slight deviation on the landing page initially it was planned to have 3 cards per row, but 2 cards were deemed to be more aesthetically pleasing as it allowed more space for the imagery to take centre stage.
 * A background image was also applied throughout the website playing on the theme and also streamlining the movement between pages.

 #### Footer